tylerharter/cs320/s21/p5/README.md

 use csv.reader and csv.writer from Python's csv module instead of Pandas (as noted in section 1).

-Now on to adding a country column.
+Now on to adding a region column.

 This part uses the IP2Location(:tm:).
-The compressed output table should be the same as the input, except with an extra column for country at the end.
+The compressed output table should be the same as the input, except with an extra column for region at the end.

-The fact that both the IP2Location(:tm:) data and the input zip to the `country` command are sorted in ascending order by IP means it should be possible to implement `country` as an O(N) function, where N is number of rows.
+The fact that both the IP2Location(:tm:) data and the input zip to the `region` command are sorted in ascending order by IP means it should be possible to implement `region` as an O(N) function, where N is number of rows.
 Searching through all the IP2Location(:tm:) data again for each row of input data could be pretty slow.
 (That is to say, write an O(N) implementation.)